gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Team-insights-for-jira-datacenter-gij-self-managed.md

 The Team Insights for Jira DC extension version 1.3.4 officially supports Jira Data Center versions **8.5.5** up to **9.17.2**.

-For Jira 10 instances, Team Insights for Jira DC supports up to 10.2. (needs citation)
+Team Insights for Jira DC is scheduled to be released for Jira 10 instances soon.

 <div class="bbb-callout bbb--tip">
     <div class="irow">